mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

 - On the bootstrap node, the files carrying custom CA certificate, the associated private key and, optionally, the CA certificate chain have been placed into the `$DCOS_INSTALL_DIR/genconf/` directory. (see the [section](#manually-placing-the-custom-ca-certificate-the-associated-private-key-and-the-certificate-chain-onto-the-bootstrap-node) above for more detailed description)

-- The custom CA private key has been securely placed on all DC/OS master nodes and is sufficiently protected (refer to [this section](#manually-placing-the-private-key-associated-with-the-custom-ca-certificate-onto-the-master-nodes) for more details).
+- The private key associated with the custom CA certificate has been securely placed on all DC/OS master nodes (refer to [this section](#manually-placing-the-private-key-associated-with-the-custom-ca-certificate-onto-the-master-nodes) for more details).
 Example (command issued on one of the DC/OS master nodes):

 ```bash
 stat /var/lib/dcos/pki/tls/CA/private/custom_ca.key